Lismore, NSW, 2480

 Daily interstate coach services are available for Lismore to Brisbane and Sydney, with a daily or overnight train service available via coach transfer at Casino.
 See TrainLink services for timetables and more information.

-Visit Lismore - Transport Services Information for more transport information, including trains, coach and local bus schedules, taxis, airport, and transfer services.
-Northern Rivers Carpool provides locals and visitors with the opportunity to share transport in the region.
+Visit Lismore - Transport Services Information, Nimbin - Transport Services Information, and Rural Area services for more transport information, including trains, coach and local bus schedules, taxis, airport, and transfer services.